We may earn money or products from the companies or links mentioned in this post.

 Well, would it shock you to know there are even more tips in store for you?
 Yep, I am back with 23 MORE Must Read Disneyland Vacation Tips.
 So here we go!

 - City Hall is AWESOME!
 A lot of people never step foot in City Hall, and I can understand that as it often has a line.
 But this is where the main guest services for Disneyland park is located.
 In here you can get buttons for your party (birthday, first visit, etc), accomodations for those who need it, and if it is your birthday, you might even get a special phone call inside City Hall.

-- Not all of Paradise Pier closes for World of Color.
-A lot of people just assume that all the rides on Paradise Pier are closed during World of Color performances.
+- Not all of Pixar Pier & Paradise Park closes for World of Color.
+A lot of people just assume that all the rides on Pixar Pier and in Paradise Park are closed during World of Color performances.
 Not true.
-The lights are dimmed but some rides such as Toy Story Midway Mania remains open as does Ariel’s Undersea Adventure remain open.
+The lights are dimmed but Toy Story Midway Mania remains open as does Ariel’s Undersea Adventure.
 The lines on these rides are often shorter during this time.